kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 # Set up the spaceflights project

-In this section, we create a new project (with `kedro new` using the [Kedro spaceflights starter](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights)) and install project dependencies (with `pip install -r src/requirements.txt`).
+This section shows how to create a new project (with `kedro new` using the [Kedro spaceflights starter](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights)) and install project dependencies (with `pip install -r src/requirements.txt`).

 ## Create a new project